Lymphedema Causes & Treatment

 The most common cause of Lymphedema in the hands, arms or chest is the removal of lymph nodes in the axillary area associated with a mastectomy after breast cancer.
 The surgery causes a blockage to the lymphatic system, resulting in fluid back-up.
 This occurs most often in the hands or arms and on the same side, but also in the chest and back regions.
 Radiation treatment can also cause damage to the lymphatic system and contribute to the excess fluid.

 Any surgery that damages the lymphatic system can result in chronic Lymphedema.
 Infections or prolonged swelling for other reasons can cause secondary Lymphedema.
 Examples of other causes for swelling are blood clots in deep veins (DVTs), renal or kidney failure, or congestive heart failure.
 If the underlying cause for the swelling is treated and controlled, but the swelling persists, it may have develop into secondary Lymphedema.

 The most common cause of Lymphedema in the genitals is due to surgery, scarring and / or radiation, all frequently due to a cancer diagnosis.
 In some cases, lymph vessels are damaged or lymph nodes are removed.
 All the above can cause a blockage to the lymphatic system, resulting in fluid back up.
 This occurs most often at the reproductive organs, upper thighs and abdomen.
 Other symptoms that can occur due to swelling are trouble urinating, discomfort with sitting, standing, laying and ambulation.

 Phase one involves the immediate treatment.
 The goal in phase one is simply to get rid of the swelling and heal any existing wounds.
 We use a compression pump, manual lymphatic drainage, compression bandaging, decongestive exercises, and skin care therapy.
-If there is an open wound or fluid draining from the skin, we would also provide wound care in this phase.
+If there is an open wound or fluid draining from the skin, we provide wound care in this phase.